moi15moi/FontCollector/README.md

   -h, --help            show this help message and exit --input [INPUT ...], -i [INPUT ...]
                         Subtitles file.
 Must be an ASS file/directory.
 You can specify more than one .ass file/path.
-                        If no argument is specified, it will take all the font in the current path.
   -mkv MKV
                         Video where the fonts will be merge.
 Must be a Matroska file.
   --output OUTPUT, -o OUTPUT